Shilo (Israeli settlement): Schools and synagogues

 Yeshivat Hesder Shilo was founded in 1979 and has over 100 students including 25 Kollel members.
 As a hesder yeshiva, the students of Shilo combine intensive studies with service in the IDF.
 The Rosh Yeshiva is Rabbi Aviv Gamliel, while Rabbi Michael Brom, founding Rosh Yeshiva, serves as president; Rosh Kollel is Rabbi Gavriel Gabbai.
-Rabbi Aharon (Arele) Harel served as co-Rosh Yeshiva for five years before resigning from this position prior to the start of 5771 (October 2010).
 The Yeshiva emphasizes intellectual Torah study centered on Talmud and Halacha.
 It is, however, atypical in its parallel focus on emunah, internalization and character development, where there are formal study sessions focusing on both Musar literature and Chassidut as part of the daily program.